I recently had the opportunity to try out and sample the Arabic edition of the well-known Rocket Languages series.

 Although the course only provides Level 1 at this time, it’s still a very comprehensive platform that covers a lot of relevant material.

-As someone who is fluent in Egyptian Arabic, I can vouch for the quality of the natural recordings.
+As someone who is fluent in Egyptian Arabic, I can vouch for the quality of the natural recordings (I wrote about how to learn Arabic before).

 They’re presented in a fun, slightly humorous way too.